paulzs/Sunshine/README.md

 ==============================================

 ### Overview
-An android weather App using the Open Weather Map API
+An Android weather app made using the Open Weather Map API with help from Udacity

 ### Features
 Display weather information in either metric or imperial units.
 Get weather for specific locations based on zip code or manual city entry.
+Display detailed weather information by clicking on any day in the 14 day forecast

 ### Installation
-Pick up the .apk and throw it on your android device
+Import the project folder into Android Studio or Eclipse

 ### Errors and Testing
 Work in Progress.